 Warning: Be prepared to be blown away by the work in David’s gallery.

 The quality of his work is unsurpassed, from the detail he gets out of the 8×10 negatives, to the ethereal effects he achieves by using alternative printing processes on hand-made papers.
 The results will leave you in awe.

 David’s charming gallerist, Erica was a sweetheart and took this picture of my friend, David Thompson, David Brookover and me at the gallery:

-Chris Cosby and I made it to the summit of the Grand Teton the next day, but a wrong turn on the descent left us groping our way down the Wall St. gully until about half past midnight, when we decided to hunker down in the boulders, out of the wind, in a teeth chattering bivouac, until it became light enough for us to safely make our way back to our camp in the lower saddle.
+Chris Cosby and I made it to the summit of the Grand Teton the next day, but a wrong turn on the descent left us groping our way down the Wall St. gully until about half past midnight.
+That’s when we decided to hunker down in the boulders to try to get out of the wind, in a teeth chattering bivouac.
+Once it became light enough, we safely made our way back down toward the camp in the lower saddle.
+On our way there we were met by our friends who brought water and happily helped us back to camp.
 Needless to say, it was quite an adventure!

 For more details, please see:

 Thanks for stopping in.
 The galleries are currently under construction but feel free to roam around and check out the images.

 All images are copyrighted and may not be copied or used without the express permission of the author. ©